lapavila/RFIDScannerPlugin/README.md

                    };
 ...

-With radar you can pass a list of EPC's to locate.
+Radar lets user search for the items in a list

 `success` and `fail` are callback functions.
 Success is passed an object with cancelled properties.
 Cancelled is whether or not the user cancelled the scan.